-These raw chocolate cookies are simply divine.
-Just throw everything into the food processor, roll out, cut, dehydrate and devour.
+These cookies are simply divine.
+Just throw everything into the food processor, roll out, cut, dehydrate, and devour.
 They will keep in a sealed container in the fridge for weeks.
 But they never last that long.
 The only bad thing about these cookies is that they require about 48 hours in the dehydrator.
 Now if you are impatient like me, that is a tall order!
 I often find myself sneaking a little bit of the raw "dough" aside and surreptitiously munching on it in an effort to tide me over while I wait for the final product to be ready.
 I also like to make a double batch.
 Hey, if I am going to wait that long for chocolate cookies there had better be a generous amount on offer!

 These cookies are best kept very small, as they are quite rich.
-They will also hold together and be easier to mange that way.
+They will also hold together and be easier to manage that way.
 I use a standard shot glass to cut them out.
 You can jazz them up by adding some raw unsweetened shredded coconut or dried fruit.
 But I like them just the way they are.
 Give them a go and let me know what you think.

-Now…..after all of this indulging….I will be posting some savoury vegan dishes next week.
+Now…..after all of this indulging….I will be posting some savory vegan dishes next week.
 Even the greediest chocoholic needs a detox.
 Or I fear I will be coat-checking my colon for the rest of my thirties!